tofzonne/instakit/README.md

 - **Display Scanned Usernames:** Instakit maintains a log of all scanned usernames, allowing you to review and manage your scanned accounts.

-- **Detailed Information:** For each scanned username, Instakit displays a wealth of information, including:
+- **Detailed Information:** For each username, Instakit displays a wealth of information, including:

   - User ID
   - Username
   - Full name **(if available)**